 This award was established by the Canadian Applied and Industrial Mathematics Society (CAIMS) to recognize and to publicize an outstanding PhD thesis in Applied Mathematics defended at a Canadian University during the calendar year prior to the year of the award.

 The award consists of a prize of $1000 and a commemorative plaque that will be presented at the CAIMS*SCMAI Annual Meeting.
 The recipient will be invited to give a lecture at the Annual Meeting in the year of the award.
 A travel allowance will be provided.

 Nominations shall consist of:

-- a covering letter from the thesis supervisor indicating why the thesis is suitable as an entry in the Competition.
+- a cover letter from the thesis supervisor indicating why the thesis is being nominated.
 This letter should summarize the research problem, techniques, results, significance, and potential impact,

 - a letter (from the supervisor or other appropriate person familiar with the thesis and the research area) placing the thesis within the context of the current field and identifying potential applications of the work,

-- a letter (from the Graduate Chair, Faculty of Graduate Studies, University library, etc.) providing proof of the official date the thesis was accepted
+- a letter from the Graduate Chair (or Faculty of Graduate Studies, University library, etc.) providing proof of the official date the thesis was accepted,

 To submit an application for this award, go to Open Nominations page.